dji-sdk/Onboard-SDK-Doc/source/github-platform-docs/Linux/README.md

     ![Activate_TakeControl](../../images/Linux/AllGood.png)

 * You may follow the same instructions to run the Non-Blocking Linux sample.
+The Non-Blocking Linux sample supports a reduced feature set for '-interactive' and '-mobile' modes and does not support '-programmatic' mode.

 > Note that the activation step is necessary each time.
 After the first time, the activation command merely performs a local activation check and you are not required to be connected to the internet.
 The sample will attempt automatic activation each time it is started.